-Benefit Description You Pay After the calendar year deductible Dental benefits High Option Standard Option Orthodontic treatment • We cover charges for an orthodontist for treatment after surgery for closure of a cleft palate or cleft lip, or for correction of prognathism or micrognathism.
-Lifetime benefits per person are: • Cleft palate or cleft palate with cleft lip limited to \$2,500 • Cleft lip, prognathism or micrognathism limited to \$1,000 PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Note: You pay charges above the Plan's limit.
-All charges Dental prosthetic appliances We will pay covered charges for dental prosthetic appliances to treat conditions due to a congenital anomaly or defect up to a maximum lifetime benefit of \$3,000 per person.
-PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Note: You pay charges above the Plan's limit.
-All charges Not covered: Dental appliances, study models, splints and other devices or services associated with the treatment of temporomandibular joint (TMJ) dysfunction Routine and preventive dental services Dental implants All charges All charges
+Benefit Description You Pay After the calendar year deductible Dental benefits (cont.)
+High Option Standard Option Dental prosthetic appliances PPO: 15% of the Plan allowance All charges • We will pay covered charges for dental prosthetic appliances to treat conditions due to a congenital anomaly or defect up to a maximum lifetime benefit of \$3,000 per person.
+Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Note: You pay charges above the Plan's limit.
+Not covered: All charges All charges • Dental appliances, study models, splints and other devices or services associated with the treatment of temporomandibular joint (TMJ) dysfunction Routine and preventive dental services Dental implants